mhelmetag/surfcam-magician/README.md

 The static site is hosted on AWS via CloudFront.

-There's a script that automates most of the build/deploy process using `react-scipts` and `aws`:
+There's a script that automates the build and deploy process using `react-scipts` and `aws`:

 ```sh
 $ yarn release
 ```

-Which clears the S3 bucket (you could use versioning instead), syncs the build to S3, and invalidates the files in CloudFront.
+This script clears the S3 bucket (you could use versioning instead), syncs the build to S3 (setting the ACL for each file to `public-read`), and invalidates the files in CloudFront (to bust the cache).

 ## How to Run Locally

-Just like any create react app like app, just use:
+Like any `create-react-app`-based app, use:

 ```sh
 $ yarn start